tgirke/GEN242-2021/content/en/tutorials/shinyapps/shinyapps.md

 ## Get started

-The following introduces the basic development routines for Shiny apps using the RStudio.
+The following introduces the basic development routines for Shiny apps using RStudio.
 Most other
 R IDEs can be used here as well.
 For beginners the interactive test and debugging functionalities of RStudio simplify the development process of Shiny apps.